IBM/zowe-cli-cics-deploy-plugin/docs/pages/cdp/cdp-Deploying-your-first-nodejs-app.md

     zowe cics-deploy generate bundle --port 3000 --overwrite
    ```

-    The output will show the directories and files created to form a CICS bundle.
+    The output will indicates the directories and files created to form a CICS bundle.
 For example:

     <pre class="messageText">
     define : NODEJSAPP "myexpressapp" with startscript "./bin/www"